 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-Your body needs vitamins to help it grow, function and fight off infection.
-Try to incorporate foods rich in these vitamins or take a vitamin supplement.
+Your body needs vitamins to help it grow, function, and fight off infection.
+Try to incorporate foods rich in these vitamins and take a vitamin supplement, if necessary.

-People with CF also need to ensure that they get vitamins from the water-soluble group, which contains vitamin C and the B-complex vitamins, including folic acid, biotin and pantothenic acid.
-They are called water soluble because they are easily absorbed by water inside the body and washed out of the body with sweat and urine.
-Because they can leave our bodies so easily, we must find ways to get them every day.
+People with CF also need to get water-soluble vitamins, which include vitamin C and the B-complex vitamins, folic acid, biotin, and pantothenic acid.
+They are called water-soluble because they are easily absorbed with water in the body.

-Many types of vitamin supplements are available today.
-Over-the-counter vitamins can be found on the shelves of most local grocery stores and pharmacies, but they may not be adequate.
-Because people with CF have trouble digesting certain vitamins, a prescription vitamin supplement may be used to meet your extra nutritional needs.
-If you have questions about affording prescription vitamin supplements, contact CF Foundation Compass by calling 844-COMPASS, Monday through Friday, 9 a.m. until 7 p.m.
-ET, or emailing email@example.com.
+If you have questions about affording vitamin supplements, contact CF Foundation Compass by calling 844-COMPASS, Monday through Friday, 9 a.m. until 7 p.m.
+ET, or emailing firstname.lastname@example.org.

 Vitamin D helps build and maintain strong bones and teeth by maintaining the right amount of the minerals calcium and phosphorus in your blood.
 Without enough vitamin D, bones can become thin and brittle.
 People with CF are at risk for osteoporosis and osteopenia.
 Vitamin D also helps keep the immune and nervous systems working well.

 Vitamin E is an antioxidant, which means that it protects compounds in the body from combining with oxygen.
-When compounds become oxidized, they become harmful to the body and can cause chronic diseases, such as cancer and heart disease.
+When compounds become oxidized, they become harmful to the body.
 Vitamin E also helps make red blood cells and keeps the nervous and immune systems healthy.